jmiramont/scattering-perceptual-evaluation/README.md

 Please notice that the uploaded scripts are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Should you have any doubts, please contact me: jmiramont@conicet.gov.ar.
+Should you have any doubts, please contact me: juan.miramont@univ-nantes.fr